 - a UAV that is configured for UAS services (i.e. is provisioned with a CAA-Level UAV ID) registers to the 3GPP system for UAS services (i.e. to take advantage of aerial features, connectivity with USS and for C2 connectivity) and provides the CAA-Level UAV ID and a UUAA Aviation Payload to 5GS or EPS.
 A UAV that has not performed a registration with aviation authorities shall not attempt to request for UAS services.

 NOTE: A UAV that is configured for UAS services but does not have an aerial subscription is not allowed by the network to register for UAS services.

+- a UAV that is configured for UAS services may support the following functions:

+- reports the A2X Capability and PC5 Capability for A2X (i.e. LTE PC5 and/or NR PC5) to 5GC over N1 reference point.

+- indicates A2X Policy Provisioning Request in UE Policy Container for UE triggered A2X Policy provisioning.

+- receives the A2X parameters from 5GC over N1 reference point.

+- supports procedures for A2X communication over PC5 reference point.

+- Configuration of parameters for A2X communication.
+These parameters can be pre-configured in the UE, or, if in coverage, provisioned or updated by signalling over the N1 reference point from the PCF in the HPLMN or over A2X1 reference point from the A2X Application Server.

 4.3.4 AMF